-Prerequisite: Environmental Science 9, Biology.

-Course Number: 7410 Title: Principles of Biology Grade Level: 9 1 Credit
+Prerequisites: Principles of Biology 9, Biology

-Environmental Science is a course where the students will explore the environment and ecology specific to Pennsylvania.
+Course Number: 7410 Title: Principles of Biology Grade Level: 9 1 Credit Principles of Biology is a course where the students will explore the environment and ecology specific to Pennsylvania.
 Environmental topics include watersheds and wetlands, renewable and nonrenewable resources, environmental health, agriculture, pest management, threatened and endangered species and humans in the environment.
 Ecological topics include nutrient cycles, ecosystems, solid wastes, population ecology, succession, communities and human ecology.
 Principles of Biology is a required course for all ninth grade students unless enrolled in Environmental Biology 9.
 Principles of Biology is a lab-based course where students demonstrate understanding through projects and field investigations.
 The course is planned according to the PA Academic Standards, the Common Core Standards, and the National Standards.